PrincetonUniversity/openpiton/README.md

 ##### FPGA Mapping on Genesys2 Board

-The bitfile for a 1x1 tile Ariane configuration for the Genesys2 board can be built using the follong command (make sure you use Vivado 2017.3 or newer):
+The bitfile for a 1x1 tile Ariane configuration for the Genesys2 board can be built using the follong command (currently this has only been tested with Vivado 2018.2, and it is known to have problems in Vivado 2018.1):

 ```protosyn -b genesys2 -d system --core=ariane --uart-dmw ddr```